Hanoosh/memreas-transcoder-public/README.md

 }
 ```

-//
-// Configure transcoder
+Configure transcoder for auto scaling *git repo is expected
-// - setup git
-//Optional - use built in deploy Deploy code to server
-//Note: git pull is built in and setup is shown here
+Note: git pull is built in and setup is shown here

+Auto-scaling works as such:
+- When set thresholds are met a new server is deployed from existing AMI
+- AMI will call startup_worker.sh
+- startup_worker.sh will pull from git
+- startup_worker.sh will then fetch from database backlog and begin processing

+Git configuration *assumes you have setup your own repo at this point.
-//Setup an ssh key for your repo as memreas user
+Setup an ssh key for your repo as memreas user
 https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

 ```